-I rented my scooter from Camiguin All In One for 350 pesos per day with a full tank of gas.
-They have many scooters to choose from and they can also help you to organize round the island tours in Camiguin.
+I rented my scooter from Camiguin All In One for 350 pesos per day with a full gas tank.
+They have many scooters to choose from and can also help you organize round-the-island tours in Camiguin.

 Exploring Camiguin by scooter

 The Katibawasan Falls entrance fee is 50 pesos.

 Need a travel money card?

 Wise offers multi-currency debit cards which can be used worldwide and you’ll save hundreds on transaction fees.
 Get your Wise card today for free!